andrewlamers/laravel-advanced-console/README.md

 it is a more reliable lock that doesnt get stuck locked if the command has a fatal error

 #### Command Execution History
+Enabled by default.
+Disabled by setting

+`
+    $enableCommandHistory = false;
+`

+Stores a history of all commands run through the CLI into a database table with metadata and output.
+This is also where process locks will be obtained from.
+This makes debugging and monitoring much easier when you have a large amount of unattended commands running on intervals.